 At this day and age, the use of Feng Shui items is so popular that it became a norm.

-Because the solution is extremely easy, the practice has been widely accepted.
-Sometimes, a Feng Shui master would seem unprofessional if he or she doesn’t recommend something along the lines of common belief.
-Thus, to go with the flow, some Feng Shui practitioners would recommend using Feng Shui products and reinforce this common misbelief.
+Because the solutions are extremely easy, the practice has been widely accepted.
+Sometimes, a Feng Shui master would seem unprofessional if he or she doesn’t recommend something along the lines of widely accepted beliefs!

 2. Because a Real Cure is Too Costly